beginning of content

 What is an infant growth chart?

-An infant growth chart helps you, your doctor and other health professionals keep track of how your baby is growing.
+An infant growth chart helps you, your doctor and other health professionals keep track of your baby’s growth.

 Growth charts record changes in your baby's measurements, including their:

 These measurements are recorded on the chart so you can see how they change over time.
-On the vertical (up-and-down) axis is the measurement; on the horizontal (side-to-side) axis is the baby's age.
+The measurement is recorded on the vertical (up-and-down) axis, and your baby’s age is recorded on the horizontal (side-to-side) axis.

-There will probably be a growth chart in your child's personal health record.
+You will find a growth chart in your child's personal health record.
 Depending on where you live, this record is known by different names.
-The book might be blue, purple, red, green or yellow, depending on which state or territory you are in.
-Your child and family health nurse or doctor may also keep a growth chart.
+The book might be blue or red, or another colour, depending on which state or territory you are in.

 What are percentiles?